Core View Components

 Filters Control

-The Filters control enables you to apply filters that narrow the traffic covered by the query results displayed in the graph and table on a given aggregate or detail page.
+The Filters control enables you to apply filters that narrow the traffic covered by the query results displayed in the graph and table on a given aggregate or details page.
 On the Devices aggregate page, for example, by default the results would show all traffic — within the time range specified with the Time Range Selector — that is related to all devices.
 With the filter control you can specify one or more filters that result in the graph and table being updated to show only a subset of the traffic.

 Filters are applied by selecting a dimension and then selecting the value you want to filter on.
 You can further refine the results by choosing additional dimension/value pairs.
 When no filters are applied, "No filters applied" appears on the Filters control.
 If one or more filters are applied, the number of applied filters is displayed (for example, "1 filter applied").